SaikiranUppulanche/vehicle-table/README.md

 Selecting Rows: Users can select rows using the checkboxes provided for each vehicle entry.
 Phone Number Input: Users can input a valid 10-digit phone number in the input field.
 Send SMS: Clicking the "Send SMS" button sends the selected vehicle data to the entered phone number using the Twilio API.
-CORS: To allow cross-origin requests, CORS headers are included in the Twilio Function that handles SMS sending.